johnnycatsf/psychedeli.ca/README.md

 I used [Zurb Foundation][zurb] and their boilerplate templates to build out the latest redesign of the blog, and [Sumatra][sum] to write the [jQuery][jq] plugins used throughout the blog.
 Except the tooltips.
+I like Foundation because it's native to [Sass][sass], which is what I write my CSS in, and because it was really easy to get started in Rails, using their excellent gem and guide on how to do it.

 Roadmap
 -------